Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 # Static Experimental Designs

-In this document we describe the theoretical background behind the tools in `CEEDesigns.jl` for producing optimal "static experimental designs", arrangements of experiments that exist along a Pareto-optimal tradeoff between cost and information gain.
+In this document we describe the theoretical background behind the tools in `CEEDesigns.jl` for producing optimal "static experimental designs," i.e., arrangements of experiments that exist along a Pareto-optimal tradeoff between cost and information gain.
 We also show an example with synthetic data.